CBZ-D-velop/Ansible-Role-Labocbz-Install-PufferPanel/README.md

 An Ansible role to install and configure a PufferPanel server based on Docker on your hosts.

+This Ansible role streamlines the process of installing PufferPanel, a multi-service distribution for managing online game servers.
+Leveraging Docker as its foundation, it rapidly and efficiently deploys the PufferPanel environment on the target server.

+Customize the installation by adjusting key parameters such as the Docker container name, data paths, and Web/SFTP addresses and ports.
+Ensure Docker is pre-installed on the target system before using this role.

+Simplify the deployment of PufferPanel with this Ansible role, ensuring a quick and customizable installation while harnessing the power of Docker.
+Automate the management of your online game servers efficiently and optimally.

 ## Folder structure

 By default Ansible will look in each directory within a role for a main.yml file for relevant content (also man.yml and main):